rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ### User
 * Users can view lists of categories, restaurants and dishes via `GET /categories`, `GET /restaurants`, `GET /dishes` respectively.
 * Users can view a list of dishes from a specified category via `GET /categories/{category_id}/dishes`.
-* Users can view a list of dishes from a specified restaurants via `GET /restaurants/{restaurant_id}/dishes`.
+* Users can view a list of dishes from a specified restaurant via `GET /restaurants/{restaurant_id}/dishes`.
 * Users can search dishes using search terms via `POST /dishes/search`.
 The search is case insesitive.
 For example, when users search "Sandwich", they will see either "Sandwich" or "sandwiches" in the search result.
 * Users can browse recommended dishes via `POST /dishes/recommended`.
 Users will need to privode the previous dishes they had, and optionally a new dish category the users would like to try.
 Then users can view a recommend dish which is not from the previous dish list.
 If no new dish category is specified, the app will recommend a dish from any category but not from the previous dish list.
 All the recommended dishes rating is equal to or greater than 3.

 ### Admin
 * Only users with **admin token** have all the admin permissions.
-Refer to **Retrieve tokens via Auth0** section as how to retrive admin token.
+Refer to **Retrieve tokens via Auth0** section below which mentions how to retrive admin token.
 * All the use cases above apply to Admin users.
 * Admin users can create a new category, a new restaurant and a new dish via `POST /categories`, `POST /restaurants`, `POST /dishes` respectively.
 Please note that because of the relationship, a category and a restaurant have to be created first before creating a dish.
 * Admin users can delete a cateogry, a restaurant and a dish via `DELETE /categories/{category_id}`, `DELETE /restaurants/{restaurant_id}`, `DELETE /dishes/{dish_id}` respectively.